subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ E_{av} = \sum_{i=1}^N p_i E_i\ \ \ \ \ \ \ \  (6)   $$

+From the mathematical point of view one can see why entropy may be an important quantity, since it is has direct connection to probabilities of the microstates $p_i$ which are critical in computing macroscopic quantities that we can measure such as $E_{av}$.
 But what is the physical significance of this definition for entropy?
 Changes in entropy can be measured in the lab, and indeed entropy was introduced into thermodynamics well before statistical mechanics came along.
 For the system shown in the figure above, if its temperature is increased from $T_1$ to $T_2 > T_1$ by transferring an amount of heat equal to $Q$ from the reservoir, then the increase in its entropy is given by ${Q\over T}$ (called the Clausius formula).
 But according to Shannon and Boltzmann entropy is given by equation (2), and is a measure of our lack of information about the microscopic details of a system.
 This is sometimes referred to as 'blurry' view of the system, since we don't know the state of an individual particle but we can say something about how the energy is distributed among the mass of particles.